kshitijrajsharma/raster-analysis-using-h3/README.md

 # Raster Analysis Using h3 Grid and Postgresql
-Hi , in this blog we will talk about how we can do Raster analysis with ease using h3 indexes.
+Hi , In this blog we will talk about how we can do Raster analysis with ease using h3 indexes.

 ## Objective